apache/geode-native/examples/cpp/pdxserializer/README.md

-# Remote Query Example
+# PdxSerializer example
-This is a simple example showing how to create and execute a remote query.
+This is a simple example showing how to register for serialization of custom objects using the PdxSerializer class.

 ## Prerequisites
 * An installation of Apache Geode.